Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Seed-list inbox placement tests (GlockApps, Folderly)Useful weekly diagnosticBuilt in — daily seed-list tests per domain

-Warmup tools (Mailreach, Warmup Inbox, Warmly, Lemwarm)Useful at small scale; bad cost math at scaleBuilt in — infrastructure-level warmup
+Warmup tools (Mailreach, Warmup Inbox, Warmly, Lemwarm)Useful at small scale; bad cost math at scaleBuilt in — infrastructure-level warmup (2/day per mailbox)

 List verification (ZeroBounce, NeverBounce, MillionVerifier)Required pre-sendBring your own — ColdRelay adds SMTP-level verification on top